nethesis/nethvoice-report/ui/src/doc-inline/en/performance_default_3_table_talkTime.md

 # Talk Time

-Data regarding the *Talk Time* for queues selected in the set period.
+Data regarding the *Talk Time* for selected queues in a specific time range.

 The *Talk Time* data shows the duration times of calls divided into pre-determined time bands.